 Lisa Muto, PhD

-Lisa Muto has been the Harvard Medical School executive dean for administration since June of 2017.
+Lisa Muto has been the Harvard Medical School executive dean for administration since June 2017.
 Previously, she served for nine years as associate dean for institutional planning and policy at HMS.
-Muto joined Harvard University 30 years ago and has held a range of senior leadership positions.
+Muto joined Harvard University more than 30 years ago and has held a range of senior leadership positions.
 As executive dean for administration, Muto oversees all HMS administrative functions, including finance, campus planning and facilities, communications and external relations, human resources, institutional planning and policy, information technology, and research administration.

 Muto is a key strategic partner to the HMS dean and focuses on building a more cohesive community and sparking important synergies that will better align administrative and academic teams.
 She has a lead role in planning for the School’s financial sustainability by assessing processes that support mission-critical research and operations while strategizing to create greater efficiencies.